jellyfin-archive/jellyfin-docs/general/networking/monitoring.md

 ### Prometheus metrics

 Jellyfin can make [Prometheus](https://prometheus.io/) metrics available at `/metrics`, but this is turned off by default to avoid unintentionally leaking this information on the public internet.
-To enable it, you will need to edit `/etc/jellyfin/system.xml` and change this line:
+To enable it, you will need to edit `/etc/jellyfin/system.xml` and change this line from `false` to `true`:

 ```xml
 <EnableMetrics>false</EnableMetrics>
 ```

-to say `true` instead of `false`.

 If you have a [reverse proxy](xref:network-index#running-jellyfin-behind-a-reverse-proxy) configured, you can configure it to block access to the `/metrics` endpoint except for your internal network.